Wilfred/wilfred.github.com/_posts/2015-10-18-even-more-bf-optimisations.markdown

 compare with performance other optimising BF implementations.
 In a few cases, bfc's performance was matched by simpler implementations.

-So, challenge accepted.
+Challenge accepted.
 How can we leverage bfc's optimisations to produce even faster BF programs?

 ## Reorder With Offset